When is the R = 1 epidemic stability threshold meaningful?

 Abstract

 The effective reproduction number R is a predominant statistic for tracking the transmissibility of infectious diseases and informing public health policies.
-An estimated R=1 is universally interpreted as indicating epidemic stability and is a critical threshold for deciding whether new infections will grow ( R >1) or fall ( R <1).
-We demonstrate that this threshold, which is typically computed over coarse spatial scales, rarely signifies stability because those scales integrate infections from heterogeneous groups.
-Groups with falling and rising infections counteract and early-warning signals from resurging groups are lost in noisy fluctuations from stable groups with large infection counts.
-We prove that an estimated R=1 is consistent with a vast space of epidemiologically diverse scenarios, diminishing its predictive power and policymaking value.
-We show that a recent statistic, E , derived from R via experimental design theory provides a more meaningful stability threshold ( E=1 ) by rigorously constraining this space of scenarios.
+An estimated R=1 is universally interpreted as indicating epidemic stability and is a critical threshold for deciding whether infections will grow ( R>1 ) or fall ( R<1 ).
+We demonstrate that this threshold, which is typically computed over coarse spatial scales, seldom signifies stability because those scales frequently average stochastic infections from groups with heterogeneous transmission characteristics.
+Groups with falling and rising infections counteract and early-warning signals from resurging groups are obscured by noisy fluctuations from stable groups with larger infections.
+We prove that an estimated R=1 is consistent with a vast space of epidemiologically diverse scenarios, often leading to false-positive stability signals that diminish its predictive and policymaking value.
+In contrast, we show that a popular, alternative definition of transmissibility, relating to the next-generation matrix of the groups, overcorrects for this issue and yields false-negative stability signals by maximising sensitivity to stochasticity.
+We find a recently developed statistic, E , derived from R using experimental design theory, rigorously constrains the space of scenarios corresponding to stability, while limiting noise sensitivity.
+We establish that E=1 is a more practical and meaningful stability threshold.

 Article activity feed